 Ethical and Social Responsibility in Investing

-Warren Buffett places significant importance on ethical considerations and social responsibility in his investment decisions.
+Warren Buffett places significant importance on ethical considerations and social responsibility in his investment decisions, treating corporate reputation not as a superficial marketing narrative, but as a hard, foundational asset risk factor.

 Buffett’s Views on Corporate Governance, Ethical Business Practices, and Social Responsibility